spoonless/rest-bookmarks/README.md

     mvn jetty:run

-After few seconds, the service should be available on
+After few seconds, the service should be available at

     http://localhost:8080